Growing up in Missouri

 “That’s awesome!
 I’m so excited to have a multicultural staff.
 So-and-so is from India.
 I am Czech.
 I keep telling her to take me to India one day.
 My husband and I are dying to go to Greece…”

 In my imagination, I interrupted to ask if there would be any time in this interview to discuss my qualifications for the job.
 Of course, I didn’t.
 But every time I meet a new person, I’m holding my breath for the inevitable “Where are you from?”

 The truth is, I’ve never known how to answer.
 I still love my parents’ cultures, the languages they speak and the foods they make.
 I’m happy to share that.
 I like my features—a mix between mom and dad.
 I’m proud of my heritage.
 But I’m from, from the U.S.

 I’ve grown tired of the confusion between heritage and culture.
 So, what’s the difference?
 Heritage is the legacy people inherit from previous generations.
 Culture refers to the social knowledge we gain from living in a specific place.

 I love my heritage, but I don’t tout it as “awesome.”
 It’s not a feature of me that I chose for myself.
 It comes from elements I cannot control.
-My heritage reminds me what my parents, and many others, have been through to live in the U.S. It makes me want to learn the language and the recipes of my ancestors.
+My heritage reminds me of what my parents, and many others, have been through to live in the U.S. It makes me want to learn the language and the recipes of my ancestors.
 It reminds me to pass the legacy on for generations to come.
 Heritage makes me appreciate the long history and happenstances that resulted in me being me.